Not So Scary Disney Halloween Movies for Family Movie Night

 One of the most iconic Disney Channel Original Movie franchises, the Halloweentown series is pure magic.
 The first film follows Marnie Piper, a teenager who discovers that she comes from a long line of witches.
 When she visits the mysterious Halloweentown with her grandmother Aggie, she uncovers a world where ghosts, goblins, and ghouls live in peace and learns that she may be the key to saving it.

 There are four movies in the series: Halloweentown, Halloweentown II: Kalabar’s Revenge, Halloweentown High, and Return to Halloweentown.
-Together, they offer hours of magical fun and plenty of life lessons about believing in yourself, embracing who you are, and fighting for what’s right.
+Together, they offer hours of magical fun and plenty of life lessons about believing in yourself, embracing your differences, and standing up for what’s right.

-For your marathon, create a Halloweentown-themed viewing space with fake pumpkins, witch hats, and cauldrons full of snacks.
+For your Halloweentown marathon, create a viewing space with fake pumpkins, witch hats, and cauldrons full of snacks.
 Kids can make their own “spells” using a mix of silly words and glitter.
 You could even assign everyone a magical name and write it on their own witch or wizard certificate.
+It’s the kind of night kids remember.

 Toy Story of Terror

-This short special gives you just the right amount of Halloween fun in under 25 minutes.
-Toy Story of Terror brings back Woody, Buzz, Jessie, and the rest of the gang as they find themselves at a roadside motel with some mysterious happenings.
-It’s a mini-adventure full of suspense, laughs, and a few twists that keep things interesting for both kids and adults.
+This short special delivers the perfect amount of Halloween fun in under 25 minutes.
+Toy Story of Terror brings back Woody, Buzz, Jessie, and the rest of the gang as they end up at a creepy roadside motel where toys keep mysteriously disappearing.
+It’s a mini adventure full of suspense, laughs, and a few twists that keep things interesting for both kids and adults.

-Since it’s short, this one’s perfect for a weekday treat after school or dinner.
+Since it’s short, this one’s perfect for a weekday treat after school or dinner. when you don’t have time for a full feature.
 You can pair it with Toy Story-themed snacks like cowboy cookies or alien cupcakes.
 After the movie, kids might enjoy re-enacting scenes with their own Toy Story toys or making up their own spooky stories starring their favorite characters.

 Mickey’s Tale of Two Witches

-This sweet and simple Disney Junior special stars Minnie and Daisy as witches-in-training on Halloween.
+This sweet Disney Junior special stars Minnie and Daisy as witches-in-training on Halloween.
 It’s bright, colorful, and full of positive messages about friendship and courage.
-The animation style is perfect for toddlers and preschoolers, and the runtime is short enough to hold their attention without a problem.
+The animation style is perfect for toddlers and preschoolers, and the short runtime is exactly right for shorter attention spans.

 To keep little ones engaged, let them make construction paper witch hats or decorate pumpkins before the movie.
 Add some soft Halloween music in the background and offer snacks like fruit wands or mini cupcakes with sprinkles.
 This is a great pick for a morning or early evening celebration when you want something festive but low-key.